signalogic/SigSRF_SDK/mediaTest_readme.md

 ```
 In the above USB audio example, output is specified as USB port 0 (the -ousb0 argument).
 Other USB ports can be specified, depending on what is physically connected to the server.

-Combined with .cod file <sup>2</sup> input (described in [Codec Test and Measurement](#user-content-x86codectestmeasurement) above), .pcap input, and .rtp input (or .rtpdump), this makes mediaTest a flexible "EVS player".
+Combined with .cod file [^2] input (described in [Codec Test and Measurement](#user-content-x86codectestmeasurement) above), .pcap input, and .rtp input (or .rtpdump), this makes mediaTest a flexible "EVS player".

 Unlike mediaMin, mediaTest always expects a session configuration file in its command line, using the -C cmd line option.
 Session config files require remote and local IP address and port info that matches pcap contents.
 Depending on the application, this may be inconvenient but gives control over low-level session information.
-Click on Example Session Config File below to see the evs_player_example_config file from the example mediaTest commands above.
+Click on Example Session Config File below to see contents of the evs_player_example_config file from the example mediaTest commands above.

 <details>
 <summary>Example Session Config File</summary>